Stop Paying for M365 Shelfware: License Downgrade Guide for Financial Institutions

 Same Microsoft 365 – less risk, more productivity, lower overall cost.
 That's the ABT promise.
 Let's make your Microsoft 365 licenses truly work for you.

-Q: Our IT team is small – will partnering with ABT add a lot of overhead or complexity?
+Our IT team is small.
+Will partnering with ABT add overhead or complexity?

-Q: Will all these security measures slow down my users or inconvenience my staff?
+Will ABT's security measures slow down my users or inconvenience staff?

-Q: What if a competitor or another reseller offers a lower price on the licenses?
+What if another reseller offers a lower price on Microsoft 365 licenses?

-Q: Does buying licenses from ABT mean we have to replace our current MSP or IT provider?
+Does buying licenses from ABT mean replacing our current MSP or IT provider?

-Q: Do we need to “migrate” our Microsoft 365 tenant to work with ABT?
+Do we need to migrate our Microsoft 365 tenant to work with ABT?